ESSENTIALS OF AN EFFECTIVE INBOUND STRATEGY

 - 6 times increase in leads because of the tools in place to easily capture more leads from their site.

-- 1 to 3 success rate as compared to the 1 to 20 close rate prior in doing inbound marketing.
+- 1 to 3 success rate as compared to the 1 to 20 close rate prior to doing inbound marketing.

 Definitely will work well for all, but every industry is different and this mix of inbound marketing is, “what worked best for XYZ, but your inbound strategy will be your own!